-The Next Center provides a collaborative space for startups, established businesses, and research institutions to come together on the first floor in its business incubator and community education spaces.
 The second floor is home to the headquarters of Lakeshore Advantage, and the third floor is reserved for an established business tenant that complements the ecosystem.

 Lakeshore Advantage has supported product and technology startups with entrepreneurial programming since 2015, when the Holland SmartZone was established.
 The program, now known as SURGE powered by Lakeshore Advantage, currently boasts 38 members and has supported hundreds of concepts since its inception.
 Providing support for startups is part of the economic development organization’s strategy for developing a diversified regional economy and empowering the region to thrive in a rapidly evolving global economy.